 Lighthouse Hill, Portreath

-Located on the hill above Portreath, this incredibly well-designed detached coastal retreat with far-reaching and elevated views of the sea, harbour, village was completely remodelled and renovated in 2017.
-This light and versatile north coast home provides low-maintenance living, parking and a garage within one of Cornwall’s most desirable coastal villages.
+Located on the hill above Portreath, this incredibly well-designed detached coastal retreat with far-reaching and elevated views of the sea, harbour, and village was completely remodelled and renovated in 2017.
+This light and versatile north coast home provides low-maintenance living, parking and a garage within one of Cornwall’s most desirable coastal villages which also provides a healthy holiday rental income.

 - Completely remodelled in 2017